 Reorder the keywords to put the most critical elements on the top line.
 For example, if you have “agile/scrum/waterfall methodologies” as a project manager and the posting requires only “scrum,” make sure that this stands alone.

 Reorder the bullets within each section of your resume to highlight your most impressive achievements as related to the posting.
+Don’t save the best bullets for last.
+Recruiters are only going to give your resume a brief scan so you can’t afford to bury your best results!
 A position may require outstanding sales skills and the ability to lead a team, but if the focus is on sales operations for a growing organization, you want to place your bullet on establishing best-in-class sales processes at the top of the list.

 If you have a career highlights section at the top of your resume, make the most of it with tailoring.
 You can swap out bullets from the career experience section to show the reader that you have what it takes to solve their specific problem—and have done so before.